"Should I use cables or go wireless?"

 You've got three routers now.
 One in the office, one for the classroom, one for the courtyard area.
 You've sorted out the IP addresses so they won't fight each other.
 But there's a question you've been avoiding: how do these routers actually talk to each other?

 The textbook answer is simple — run Ethernet cables between them.
-Cables are fast, reliable, and don't care about interference from microwaves or neighboring WiFi networks.
-You'd love to use cables.
+Cables are fast, reliable, and don't care about interference from microwaves or the neighbor's WiFi.
+A wired link gives you the full speed of your internet connection at every router, with latency you can ignore.
+If you can run cable, run cable.
+It is always the better backbone.

 There's just one problem: the walls in this building are half a meter of solid concrete, built decades ago with no thought for network infrastructure.
 The building administrator takes one look at your drill and says absolutely not.
 Even if you could drill, the courtyard sits between the office and the classroom block — and burying a cable through a dirt courtyard that floods every rainy season sounds like a project for next year, not this week.